abhi-patel/soft_timeout/README.md

         # After soft expiry seconds, the (above)block will be executed and the flag will be set to false.
         if @continue_running
           ...
-          some heavy but critical processing which should not be interepted in between ...
+          some heavy but critical processing which should not be interrupted in between ...
         else
           puts 'soft timeout reached'